abisop/nuttx-docs/en/implementation/processes_vs_tasks.md

 But when you run a task in the monolithic, on-chip FLASH blob, you share the same heap with all other tasks.
-There is no magic clean-up that can find and free your tasks's allocations within the common heap (see "Ways to Free Memory on Task Exit").
+There is no magic clean-up that can find and free your tasks\'s allocations within the common heap (see
+\"Ways to Free Memory on Task Exit\").

 ### NuttX Process Exit